The Master Plan is reviewed every five years. The latest update was in 2019 so you can expect the next update to be some time maybe in 2024.

 If the maximum allowable plot ratio has not already been maximised, it can mean that there is still opportunity to maximise the plot ratio by rebuilding a taller building on the plot of land.

 How to Make Use of These information to Help You

 Land zoning and plot ratio are generally the more important information which you can look out for in the Master Plan.

 Most of us want to make informed decisions before committing to any lease or purchase, the Master Plan can help you in some ways or another as you would know what are in the vicinity of the area you are interested in.

 As we know, knowledge is power and not only can you tell the zoning of the buildings around you but you can also find out if the surrounding buildings have similar plot ratios or if they have lower plot ratios.
 If the building you are interested in purchasing has similar plot ratio when comparing with neighbouring buildings but is currently much shorter than the neighbouring buildings, this can mean that the plot ratio has not been maximised and there may still be opportunities.

 Also if you are looking at an area which is located close to a reserve site or a site which indicates subject to detailed planning, there could be future plans which may mean opportunities for new developments.

-An important update to look out for will be the upcoming Master Plan 2019 which should be announced quite soon as the last one was updated in year 2014 and we know that the Master Plan is reviewed every 5 years.
-If you can spot the updates and differences in terms of zoning or maximum permissible plot ratio, you would be able to tell how the zoning has changed or if the maximum allowable plot ratio has been revised upwards or downwards.
+We know that the Master Plan is reviewed every 5 years and if you can spot the updates and differences in terms of zoning or maximum permissible plot ratio, you would be able to tell how the zoning has changed or if the maximum allowable plot ratio has been revised upwards or downwards.
 By identifying the differences or revisions, you may be able to spot some opportunities which can help you to make a much more well-informed decision for your next property purchase whether it is an industrial, commercial or residential property.